TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 • Social networks

-Opting-out of email communications: You may sign up for our free newsletter in a variety of ways.
-We automatically enroll into the newsletter when you place an order and provide your email address unless you opt-out by contacting us.
+You may sign up for our free newsletter in a variety of ways.
+We automatically enroll you into the newsletter when you place an order and provide your email address unless you opt out by contacting us.
 You may unsubscribe at any time.
-Please allow 48 hours to process.
-You also may sign up without ordering by requesting to receive the newsletter(s) from our websites and providing your name and email address.
-You can opt-out of receiving the email by responding to the newsletter via the opt-out link.
+You may also sign up without ordering by requesting to receive the newsletter(s) from our websites and providing your name and email address.
+You can opt out of receiving the email by responding to the newsletter via the opt-out/unsubscribe link.
 You can also contact our customer service department and request that you be unsubscribed from the newsletter.
 Please see the section titled “Contact information” for ways to reach us.

 We may use your email address for non-services related notifications and you may opt out of receiving these emails by following the unsubscribe instructions within each email or by contacting us.
 If you unsubscribe from email communications, we may share your email address with our compliance agents or approved marketing partners to prevent you from receiving additional offers.